gaguero/attendant/memory-bank/progress.md

 This document tracks the high-level progress of the Smart Hospitality Operations Platform, reflecting the phases outlined in `TASKS.md`.

-**Last Updated**: 2025-01-08
+**Last Updated**: 2025-08-01

 ## Current Status

 **Phase 1: Foundation & Core Integration** has been completed successfully.
 The platform now has a solid foundation with Mews API integration, real-time WebSocket connections, and database schema ready for bidirectional synchronization.

 **Phase 2: Smart Data Management** has been completed successfully.
 The platform now includes intelligent data management capabilities with profile completeness scoring, data gap detection, configurable business rules, and enhanced synchronization with audit logging.

-The system is ready for testing and the next phase of development.
+**Phase 3: Real-time Operations Dashboard** has been completed successfully!
+The dashboard is now fully functional with real-time metrics, graceful degradation, and all components rendering properly.

 ## Phase-by-Phase Progress